jquintero17/SIWAPP-Deployment-Engine/README.md

 ## SIWAPP to vCenter Deployment Engine
 ###### The following will deploy a 4-tiered SIWAPP instance to vCenter.
 You can deploy as many SIWAPP instances as necessary
+Dependency: DHCP must be present within a port-group in vCenter for deploying SIWAPP

 1. Build an Ubuntu 20.04 machine with 2vCPU, 4G RAM, and min.
 64GB HDD
 2. Run the following commands.
 These will install any dependencies and the semaphore application + configuration: